gianpierodiblasi/swing.js/README.md

 ```java
 LookAndFeel.CURRENT = ...;
 ```
-Two PLAF are available in swing.js (but others can be easily added):
+Three PLAF are available in swing.js (but others can be easily added):
 - DefaultLookAndFeel: it is a very basic PLAF without any customization
 - BootstrapLookAndFeel: it is a PLAF based on [Bootstrap](https://getbootstrap.com/)
+- PicoLookAndFeel: it is a PLAF based on [pico](https://picocss.com/)

 Some components provide special methods to customize the UI (switch, toggle, etc.) but the result is highly related to the used PLAF
 (see the [documentation](https://gianpierodiblasi.github.io/swing.js/docs/index.html) and